smartdevicelink/sdl_evolution/proposals/NNNN-android-manager-apis.md

 #### ScreenManager

-This manager closely follows to the previously accepted and implemented iOS manager proposal for [Show Manager](https://github.com/smartdevicelink/sdl_evolution/pull/268), also known as the Screen Manager.
+This manager closely follows the previously accepted and implemented iOS manager proposal for [Show Manager](https://github.com/smartdevicelink/sdl_evolution/blob/master/proposals/0134-ios-show-manager.md), also known as the Screen Manager.
 It gives the developer the ability to easily manage the items on the screen without having to worry about things such as the special ordering of RPCs needed and reduces a large amount of boiler plate logic.

 ###### Previous Developer Flow